-It features a 60-click unidirectional rotatable bezel, a chronograph, date function, a clean legible dial and excellent lume that has been applied to the hands, markers and it elapsed dive time scale.
+It features a 60-click unidirectional rotatable bezel, a chronograph, date function, a clean legible dial and excellent lume that has been applied to the hands, markers and its elapsed dive time scale.

 The 20'000 FEET is a big, heavy, chunky watch but is still reasonably comfortable to wear.
-I've worn mine solidly, day in day out for the last 2 weeks without any major issues.
-BUT make no mistake, this is a man’s watch, your wife or girl friend won’t get away with wearing this one!
+It is by no means a daily wearer though!
+Having said that I've worn mine solidly, day in day out for the last 2 weeks without too many issues.
+Make no mistake, this is a man’s watch, your wife or girl friend won’t get away with wearing this one!

 Three Watches in One If you were to break down the 20'000 FEET into its raw materials there would be enough to build three very capable dive watches.